 Comments from members of our Research Network:

-"This project is very relevant to AS priorities regarding vascular disease."
+'This project is very relevant to Alzheimer's Society priorities regarding vascular disease.'

 What do we already know?

 Cerebral small vessel disease (SVD) causes the small blood vessels in the brain to stop regulating blood flow to the brain properly.
 It is a common cause of strokes and vascular dementia.
 We don't really understand what causes small vessel disease, making it difficult to develop treatments for it.

 An area of the brain called the neurovascular unit is responsible for controlling the blood supply to brain cells.
 This unit prevents harmful molecules from moving from the blood into the brain and controls the immune cells in the brain.
 The cells of the neurovascular unit are supported by a special scaffold called the extracellular matrix.
 Problems with this scaffold could stop the neurovascular unit from performing its important role properly.

 Several genetic changes that increase the risk of stroke have now been identified.
 This includes in a gene called COL4, which is important in the extracellular matrix.
 This adds to growing evidence that damage to this scaffold may lead to small vessel disease and vascular dementia.

 Creating 'models' of disease in the lab, using animals such as mice and lab-grown stem cells, are important for investigating how certain genes may cause disease.
 We still haven't worked out exactly what triggers small vessel disease, and more relevant models are needed to study this.

 This project is looking at the effects of changes to the COL4 gene in different models, to understand exactly how they cause small vessel disease.